 How to Make Finnish Salmon Soup at Home

-You don’t need hard-to-find ingredients to make authentic Finnish Salmon Soup.
+You don’t need hard-to-find ingredients to make authentic Finnish salmon soup.
 The base is simple: fresh salmon, root vegetables, fish stock, and cream.
-Use firm, waxy potatoes so they keep their shape during cooking—new potatoes work especially well when in season.
-Leeks and onions add sweetness and depth, while a dash of lemon juice brightens the entire dish.
+Use firm, waxy potatoes so they hold their shape during cooking—new potatoes work especially well when in season.
+Leeks and onions add natural sweetness and depth, while a dash of lemon juice brightens the entire dish.

 Don’t forget the herbs.
-Fresh dill is essential, and chives bring extra flavor.
-They give Lohikeitto its signature aroma and truly Finnish character.
+Fresh dill is essential, and chives add extra freshness and flavor.
+Together, they give Lohikeitto its signature aroma and truly Finnish character.

-Whether you’re exploring Finnish flavors for the first time or carrying on a beloved tradition, try this recipe for Finnish Salmon soup, Lohikeitto.
-It is a wholesome, comforting meal that’s easy to make and satisfying all year round.
+Whether you’re discovering Finnish flavours for the first time or continuing a beloved tradition, this Finnish salmon soup (Lohikeitto) is a wholesome, comforting meal that is easy to prepare and satisfying all year round.

 Share the Recipe